junxit/us-congress-bills-115/bill.md

 The Commission shall have the following duties:

-- **(1)** To study activities that may be carried out by the Federal Government to determine whether the activities are fitting and proper to honor Frederick Douglass on the occasion of the bicentennial anniversary of Douglass’ birth, including—
+- **(1)** To plan, develop, and carry out programs and activities that are fitting and proper to honor Frederick Douglass on the occasion of the bicentennial anniversary of Douglass’ birth.
-  - **(A)** the issuance of a Frederick Douglass bicentennial postage stamp;
-  - **(B)** the convening of a joint meeting or joint session of Congress for ceremonies and activities relating to Frederick Douglass;
-  - **(C)** a rededication of the Frederick Douglass National Historic Site, or other activity with respect to the Site; and
-  - **(D)** the acquisition and preservation of artifacts associated with Frederick Douglass.
-- **(2)** To recommend to Congress the activities that the Commission considers most fitting and proper to honor Frederick Douglass on such occasion, and the entity or entities in the Federal Government that the Commission considers most appropriate to carry out such activities.
+- **(2)** To recommend to Congress programs and activities that the Commission considers fitting and proper to honor Frederick Douglass on such occasion, and the entity or entities in the Federal Government that the Commission considers most appropriate to carry out such programs and activities.

 ## § 5.
 Membership